Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

     - Other natural processes can look like fire (e.g. staining by minerals in soil, oxidation causing reddish patches)
     - Combustion of natural objects (e.g. bushes) can leave charcoal which looks like a human hearth
         - Additionally, evidence of a hearth doesn't mean that humans started/controlled fire
+    - Provides a single snapshot, has little temporal depth
 - Archaeological Record Analysis
     - In the field:
         - Observation and collection of materials